EpoxAcast™ 690

 Preparation – Avoid breathing fumes - use in a well ventilated area at minimum.
 NIOSH approved respirator is recommended.
 Wear safety glasses, long sleeves and rubber gloves to minimize skin contact.

-Materials should be stored and used in a room temperature environment (73°F/23°C).
+Materials should be stored and used in a room temperature environment (70°F/21°C).
 Elevated temperatures will reduce Pot Life.
-EpoxAcast™ 690 Resin and Hardener must be properly measured and thoroughly mixed to achieve full, highstrength, solid-cure properties.
+EpoxAcast™ 690 and 692 must be properly measured and thoroughly mixed to achieve full, high-strength, solid-cure properties.
+Mixing containers should have straight sides and a flat bottom.
+Mixing sticks should be flat and stiff with defined edges for scraping the sides and bottom of your mixing container.

 Because no two applications are quite the same, a small test application to determine suitability for your project is recommended if performance of this material is in question.

-Adding Color - EpoxAcast™ 690 can be colored with UVO™ or IGNITE™ colorants or Cast Magic™ Effects Fillers.
-Pre-mix color or filler with Part A thoroughly and then add Part B.
+Adding Color - EpoxAcast™ 690 or 692 can be colored with UVO™ or IGNITE™ colorants, Glow Worm glow powders or Cast Magic™ Effects Fillers.
+Pre-mix color or filler with Part A thoroughly and then add Part B. It is recommended to run a small scale color test in advance to ensure that the casting effect is appropriate for your project.

-Layer Pouring - When pouring EpoxAcast™ 690 in layers, allow previous layer to fully cure and come to room temperature (73°F / 23°C) before pouring additional layers.
+Pouring - Ensure working area is clean, dry, and free of dust and insects.
+When pouring EpoxAcast™ 690 or 692 in layers, allow previous layer to fully cure before pouring subsequent layers.

-Performance: Cured castings are very hard and durable.
-They resist moisture, moderate heat, solvents, dilute acids and can be machined, primed/ painted or bonded to other surfaces (any release agent must be removed).
+Performance - Cured epoxy is hard and durable.
+It resists moisture, moderate heat, solvents, dilute acids and can be machined or bonded to other surfaces (any release agent must be removed).
 If machining castings, wear dust mask or other apparatus to prevent inhalation of residual particles.

-Castings can be displayed outdoors after painting with an aliphatic urethane clear coat (such as Axalta Imron 3.5 Plus High Gloss Polyurethane Topcoat available at www.axalta.com).
-Unpainted castings will yellow after being exposed to UV light or excessive heat above 115°F/46°C. For longer outdoor UV resistance of an unpainted clear part, Smooth-On’s Crystal Clear™ Urethane Resin may be an option for your application.
+Cured epoxy can be displayed outdoors after painting with an aliphatic urethane clear coat (such as Axalta Imron 3.5 Plus High Gloss Polyurethane Topcoat available at www.axalta.com).
+Unpainted epoxy will yellow after being exposed to UV light or excessive heat above 100°F/38°C. For longer outdoor UV resistance of an unpainted clear part, Smooth-On’s Crystal Clear™ Urethane Resin may be an option for your application

 Related Categories: Epoxy Casting and Laminating Resins